citusdata/pg_shard-old/README.md

 `pg_shard` is a sharding extension for PostgreSQL.
 It shards and replicates your PostgreSQL tables for horizontal scalability and high availability.
 The extension also seamlessly distributes your SQL statements, without requiring any changes to your application.

 As a standalone extension, `pg_shard` addresses many NoSQL use cases.
-It also enables real-time analytics, and has an easy upgrade path to CitusDB for complex analytical workloads (distributed `JOIN`s).
+It also enables real-time analytics, and has an easy upgrade path to [CitusDB](http://citusdata.com/) for complex analytical workloads (distributed `JOIN`s).
 Further, the extension provides access to standard SQL tools, and powerful PostgreSQL features, such as diverse set of indexes and semi-structured data types.

 This README serves as a quick start guide.
-We address architectural questions on sharding, shard rebalancing, different replication setups, and distributed consistency mechanisms on [Stack Overflow](XXX:link).
-Also, we're actively working on improving `pg_shard`, and welcome any questions or feedback on our [mailing lists](XXX:link).
+We are happy to address any questions on `pg_shard`, including architectural ones on sharding, shard rebalancing, different replication setups, and distributed consistency mechanisms on [Stack Overflow](XXX:link).
+Also, we're actively working on improving `pg_shard`, and welcome any feedback on our [mailing lists](XXX:link).

 ## Building